 The hike to the North and South Window is short (1 mile loop), and mostly flat– a must do for any visitor, old or young.
 The first arch you pass is Turret arch, which is tall and narrow.
 The loop continues on past the north and south windows, which can also be seen from the road.
 These huge arches are a great introduction to the park.

 Across the street from the windows is Double Arch.
 This is a much shorter walk right up into a unique double arch that looks like medieval architecture.
 We saw a jack rabbit hop by here, which really excited the kids.
-Between the short walk around Balanced Rock and the Windows section, you can spend about 1-2 hours.
-This is a perfect after-dinner plan.
+Between the short walk around Balanced Rock, the Windows section, and Double Arch, you can spend about 1-2 hours.
+This is a perfect after-dinner plan, or first thing in the morning because it is the first area you come to in the park.

 Delicate Arch (3 hours)